 Making changes to working hours

-The Government’s COVID-19 Secure guidelines set out that staggering hours and shifts, etc are steps an employer should take to ensure social distancing.
+The Government’s Covid-19 Secure guidelines set out that staggering hours and shifts, etc are steps an employer should take to ensure social distancing.
 This will not only assist when employees are entering the workplace but also ease congestion on public transport.
-Whilst the Prime Minister has now confirmed that individuals should use public transport in England from 17 July, he does advise that alternatives should still be considered where possible.

 Similarly, alternating days of work for different groups or teams of employees may assist with social distancing requirements.